• Skip to primary navigation

 What should I serve with lamb koftas?

 Lamb koftas are great served in wraps, like in this recipe, however, they are also amazing served over a bed of basmati rice and a side of fresh, crisp salad.
-You can also serve them with pitta bread and hummus for a Middle Eastern delight.
+You can also serve them with pitta bread, tzatziki and hummus for a Middle Eastern delight.
 Try sprinkling some fresh pomegranate over the top for a fruity twist.

 Are lamb koftas healthy?